Peter McGraw: Academic career

-McGraw received his Ph.D. from The Ohio State University in 2002, at which time he pursued a post-doc at Princeton University with Nobel Laureate Daniel Kahneman.
+McGraw received his Ph.D. from The Ohio State University in 2002, and subsequently completed a postdoctoral fellowship at Princeton University with Daniel Kahneman.
 In 2004, he joined the faculty at the Leeds School of Business, University of Colorado Boulder.
 In 2008, he received an appointment (courtesy) in the Department of Psychology and Neuroscience.
 At the University of Colorado's Leeds School of Business, he teaches courses in marketing management and behavioral economics.
 He also teaches for executive MBA programs at London Business School and the Rady School of Management at UC San Diego.
 He directs the Humor Research Lab (HuRL) and co-directs a virtual research lab, the Moral Research Lab (MoRL) with Daniel Bartels.

 In 2007, McGraw was named a Marketing Science Institute Young Scholar.

 Outside academic pursuits, McGraw, from 2004 to 2010, served as academic coordinator, assistant coach, and associate head coach of the men's lacrosse team at the University of Colorado.
 He was the head coach of the men's lacrosse club at Princeton University from 2002 to 2004.

 The Humor Code

 In 2011, McGraw and Joel Warner created "The Humor Code Project," a two-year, 91,000-mile global search for what makes things funny.
-Their travels took them to Tanzania, Scandinavia, Japan, Israel, Peru, and several other destinations in North America.
+Their travels took them to Tanzania, Scandinavia, Japan, Palestine, Peru, and several other destinations in North America.
 McGraw and Warner authored The Humor Code, a book about their travels and the experiments they conducted along the way.
 The two maintained multiple blogs about their adventures on Wired, Huffington Post, and Psychology Today.
 McGraw's research and the book have been widely covered by the media, including the Wall Street Journal, NPR, MSNBC, The Boston Globe, Scientific American, The Atlantic, Denver Post, and others.